run Terminal commands from any app

 You can also get to the Service from both the contextual menu (right-click > Services) and the application menu bar at the top (e.g., Safari > Services).

 As a bonus, try out your new Service on the Terminal command in this post, and now you’ll be able to run Terminal commands even from Quick Look previews in Finder!

-Posted on May 9, 2014, in Automator, Developer, Mavericks, Mountain Lion, OS X Lion, Safari 6.0, Scripts, Terminal, TextEdit and tagged browser, script, shell, terminal, text editor.
+Posted on May 9, 2014, in Automator, Developer, Mavericks, Mountain Lion, OS X Lion, Safari 6.0, Scripts, Terminal, TextEdit and tagged browser, script, shell, Terminal, text editor.
 Bookmark the permalink.
-Comments Off on run Terminal commands from any app.
+Leave a comment.